esmero/archipelago-documentation/docs/metdata_display_preview.md

 ## Step-by-Step

-You can access AMI through the `AMI Sets` tab on the main Content page found at `/admin/content` or directly at `/amiset/list`

 1. Navigate to the Metadata Display list at `/admin/content/metadatadisplay/list` (or through the admin menu via  `Manage > Content > Metadata Displays`).
 From the main Metadata Display List page, you can access all of the different display, rendering, and processing templates found in your Archipelago.

     ![Metadata Display List](images/metadata_display_list.jpg)